 Second, you must begin to under-trade, under-trade, under-trade.

 Whatever you think your trade position ought to be, cut it at least in half.
-My experience with novice traders is that they trade 3 to 5 times too big.
+My experience with novice traders is they trade 3 to 5 times too much.
 Other than on spreads, they are taking 5 to 10 percent risks on a trade when they should be taking 1 to 2 percent risks.

 The principle of preservation of capital implies that before you consider any potential market involvement, risk should be the prime concern.
 You should consider the potential reward, only in the context of the potential risk.
 Risk must become the determining factor in taking a position.
 This is the true meaning of risk/reward analysis.
 Properly applied, it sets the standard for evaluating not only whether to take a trade at all, but also to what degree.
 Preservation of capital—'refuse to lose'—becomes the basis for smart money management.

 10. Is there order in the markets?
 Are there definable chart formations that form the basic building blocks of price action?

 Yes, I believe there are, and I am happy to share them with you.
 I discovered them many years ago, over time and through the use of statistics.
 Three basic patterns have emerged that can be seen in any time frame on any chart that is capable of showing you the high and low values of prices.
 I am interested in the interpretation of these patterns as they apply to price movement.
 I call this discovery “The Law of Charts,” and it is available to readers of this publication at no charge simply by visiting our website.
 You can discover the Law of Charts on any kind of chart commonly used in market analysis today: the law can be seen on bar charts, candlestick charts, and point and figure charts.

 The Law of Charts

 The three basic patterns making up The Law of Charts are as follows: